 Trauma.
 What happens to Black people on a daily basis here in the United States is traumatic, and it is re-traumatizing to see these images and videos over and over.
 Don’t become desensitized to seeing violence against black bodies; it’s not something we should be used to.
 Do not use violence against black bodies for your message or your agenda.
 Respect the Black people who have died by respecting their bodies in death.

 Now, let's talk about showing up.

-This is an excerpt from The Soul Work Course Community section:
+This is an excerpt from my work on Community:

 Showing up and participating is how we influence community and intentionally work together for change.
 This can look lots of different ways for lots of different people and that's good.
 You don't need to participate in everything; the world doesn't need you to.
 We need you to show up and participate in the ways and with the gifts that are authentic to you.

 This includes our participation in collective learning.

 DO: Search out the people and public figures who have chosen their work to be educating, informing, and empowering others to have the knowledge necessary to make impactful and informed changes.

 Follow them on Instagram and Twitter